Ly0n/awesome-robotic-tooling/README.md

 * [udpreplay](https://github.com/rigtorp/udpreplay) - Replay UDP packets from a pcap file
 * [iceoryx](https://github.com/eclipse/iceoryx) - an IPC middleware for POSIX-based systems
 * [cantools](https://github.com/eerimoq/cantools) - CAN BUS tools in Python 3
+* [libuavcan](https://github.com/UAVCAN/libuavcan) - is an open lightweight protocol designed for reliable communication in aerospace and robotic applications over robust vehicular networks such as CAN bus.

 ### Security
 * [launch_ros_sandbox](https://github.com/ros-tooling/launch_ros_sandbox) - can define launch files running nodes in restrained environments, such as Docker containers or separate user accounts with limited privileges